ChakshuGureja/ChakshuGureja.github.io/README.md

 Cumulative GPA 3.8

-Trained to be a Linux user.
+Trained to be a Linux user

 Practiced troubleshooting on Linux operating systems.